jackiehjm/stx-docs/doc/source/security/kubernetes/configure-remote-helm-client-for-non-admin-users.rst

 Helm v3 is recommended for users to install and manage their containerized applications.
-However, Helm v2 may be required, for example, if the containerized application supports only a Helm v2 helm chart.
+However, Helm v2 may be required, for example, if the containerized application supports only a Helm v2 chart.

 .. rubric:: |context|